-Donning the dresses and trilbies of four anti-heroes (citizens of made-up Morg City in a noirish 1942 that Ken Levine would be proud of), players work together to gather components for a magic ritual - the only way to halt a wave defence Lovecraftian nightmare.
-There are none of the robots or cyborg super soldiers of Black Ops’ single-player here - but we’ve come a long way from repairing barriers and blowing away familiar shamblers.
+Donning the dresses and trilbies of four anti-heroes (citizens of made-up Morg City in a noirish 1942 that would make Ken Levine proud), players work together to gather components for a magic ritual – the only way to halt a wave defence Lovecraftian nightmare.
+There are none of the robots or cyborg super soldiers of Black Ops’ single-player here – but we’ve come a long way from repairing barriers and blowing away familiar shamblers.

 There are shades of Left 4 Dead to be found in the shadows of Morg.
 Close communication is necessary to survive the hordes, and solo play an impossibility.
 As you topple undead, you’ll earn currency to unlock new areas and more explosive shotguns.
 All the while you’ll be looking for artifacts, deciphering clues, and occasionally morphing into a tentacular beast with access to dimensions humankind isn’t privy to.
 Oh!
 And there’s a neat jazz soundtrack.